 When a tangent strikes a string it divides in into two sections, one on either side of the tangent.
 To prevent one of the sections from sounding, strips of leather or thick cloth known as listing are woven between the strings at the left side of the instrument.
 Some clavichords also have a listing board which is covered in felt and is placed on top of the strings on the left side of the instrument.
 This not only serves to dampen the vibrations but also supports the strings when they are struck, giving the instrument a firmer touch.

 The clavichord has several structural features in common with the harpsichord and piano.
 The first of these is a sound board.

 It functions to amplify the sound of the strings.
 The second is a curved bridge which rests on top of the soundboard.
 Like all bridges, it determines the length of the portion of the string that vibrates.
 It also transmits the sound to the soundboard.

 One end of each string is attached to the instrument by a hitchpin.
-The hitchpins are hammered into the hitpin rail which is located on the left rear side of the clavichord.
+The hitchpins are hammered into the hitchpin rail which is located on the left rear side of the clavichord.
 The other end of the string is attached to a tuning pin, which are usually located on the right side of the clavichord.

-Clavichords usually have a retangular case.
+Clavichords usually have a rectangular case.
 They vary in size but are generally not more than 18 inches deep, by 48 inches wide, by 8 inches tall.
 Thus they are smaller than most other keyboard instruments.
 They are also fairly light.
 Most instruments weigh between 50 and 100 pounds These features make the clavichord very portable.